Stacked glass payment cards with a euro symbol, Eiffel Tower silhouette, and French tricolor

 Best Card For Every Need in France

-Kraken fills the zero-fee exchange gap left by the bans: 0% FX, 1% cashback, trusted European exchange. ether.fi offers an alternative tax path - borrow-to-spend avoids PFU entirely, useful when you want to keep ETH staked rather than swapping to USDC.
+Kraken is the zero-fee exchange option for people who already trade there: 0% FX, 1% cashback, a trusted European venue, though at 1% it is a convenience pick rather than a rewards play. ether.fi offers an alternative tax path: borrow-to-spend avoids PFU entirely, useful when you want to keep ETH staked rather than swapping to USDC.

 Ledger earns its spot as France's own hardware wallet card, designed in Paris, providing the highest-security self-custody spending option.
 Crypto.com Icy (4%, CRO stake) adds Priority Pass lounges at Charles de Gaulle and Orly with Netflix and Spotify rebates.